ClojureBridge/Workshops/README.md

 Email address of organizer.
 This email should be associated with a [Gravatar](https://gravatar.com/) and will be visible on the ClojureBridge website.
 The Gravatar should preferably be a photo clearly showing the host's friendly face.
+(The email address won't show up on the website, but used as a kind of id in database.
+Also, it is used to send out messages to past oranizers.)

 Twitter handle for organizer or event *(optional)*